luisligunas/100-Days-of-Code/I Heart Stats/README.md

 Looking back at the different measurements of dispersion, I found that the MD and the SD were very similar.
 I scanned the forums for the second module and I found that some people had the same question.
 I ended up finding two reasons why the SD is preferred over the MD.
 The first can be found in this [link](https://www.mathsisfun.com/data/standard-deviation.html) in the footnotes entitled *Why square the differences?* It gives two examples that produced the same MD (but different SD) despite one of them having values which were obviously more spread out than the other.
 The second reason is a clarification made by Sarah, one of the lecturers in the course.
 It is as follows.
 > [...]
 I would add that the standard deviation isn't necessarily more accurate than the mean deviation, but gives a result that is "standardized" which means that it can be compared to the standard deviations of other datasets, regardless of their size or scale.
 For instance, the mean deviation of a question that has a range from 20,000 to 80,000 will be different than the mean deviation for a question that has a range from 0 to 10, making it difficult to compare those mean deviations.
 You'll learn a bit more about the wider implications of the characteristics of the standard deviation in Module 3 when we get into the concept of the normal distribution.

 That's all for now.
-On to moduele 3!
+On to module 3!

 ---
 ## Day 11
 *3 July 2019*

 Module 3 tackles the topic of **inferential statistics**.
 I don't fully understand what the term itself means, but doing a quick search, I figured out why I wasn't able to pick up the definition of inferential statistics while watching the videos.
-Apparently, inferential statistics is actually what I perceived the entirety of statistics to be.
+Apparently, inferential statistics is what I perceived the entirety of statistics to be.
 It's simply one of the two main branches of statistics that uses **random samples to represent a population**.
 Of course, it is possible that a sample does not reflect the characteristics of the entire population.
 Thus, inferential statistics also concerns itself with finding out what the chances are that an inference is correct or not.
 To simplify the analysis of data, there are some assumptions that must be made so that statistical tests can be used.
 One of these assumptions is how a variable is distributed in a population.

 A popular type of distribution is the normal distribution.
 Some of its properties are listed below.
 - The farther you get from the mean, the fewer the cases are.